 Thanksgiving dinner spread

 Common symptoms of GERD include heartburn after meals and regurgitation.
-Atypical symptoms include voice hoarseness, frequent throat clearing, and chronic cough.
+Atypical symptoms may include voice hoarseness, frequent throat clearing, and a chronic cough.
 These symptoms are often treated with medical therapy.
-An occasional bout of heartburn should not cause damage to the esophagus.
-However, if you are experiencing symptoms consistently (two times per week or more), the stomach acid moving into your esophagus can over time cause more serious problems if left untreated, such as difficulty swallowing or a precancerous condition known as Barrett’s Esophagus.
+While an occasional episode of heartburn isn’t likely to cause lasting harm to the esophagus, consistent symptoms (occurring two or more times a week) may lead to more serious complications if left untreated.
+Over time, stomach acid moving into the esophagus can cause damage, including difficulty swallowing or a precancerous condition known as Barrett’s Esophagus.

-So, if you’re looking forward to the big feast (like we all are), but are worried about the potential consequence of heartburn, the International Foundation for Functional Gastrointestinal Disorders offers 15 suggestions for curbing GERD symptoms during the Thanksgiving holiday.
+So, if you’re looking forward to the big feast (as we all are) but are worried about the potential for heartburn, here are some tips for managing GERD symptoms during the Thanksgiving holiday.

 • Schedule an earlier meal.
-It’s best not to eat late at night if you suffer from GERD.
+Try to avoid eating late at night if you suffer from GERD.

 • Serve light appetizers.
-Fatty foods like chips, dips, and cheeses are slow to empty from the stomach and more likely to aggravate symptoms.
+Fatty foods such as chips, dips, and cheeses are slow to empty from the stomach and can aggravate symptoms.

 • Stay active.
-Stick with your exercise routine during the holidays, as weight loss can help alleviate GERD symptoms.
+Keep up with your exercise routine during the holidays, as weight loss can help alleviate GERD symptoms.

 • Don’t smoke.
-Nicotine weakens the muscles in the esophagus that help prevent back flow (reflux) of stomach contents.
+Nicotine weakens the muscles in the esophagus, which helps prevent stomach contents from flowing back up.

 • Nix the juice.
-Citrus fruits and juices, like grapefruit, orange, and tomato, are acidic and can worsen GERD symptoms.
+Citrus fruits and juices, such as grapefruit, orange, and tomato, are acidic and can worsen GERD symptoms.

 • Season lightly.
-Spicy foods, as well as things like onions and garlic, often bother people with GERD and make heartburn worse.
+Spicy foods, onions, and garlic can irritate GERD and make heartburn worse.

-• Limit your alcoholic drinks.
-Whether it’s wine at dinner or beer during the game, alcohol can worsen reflux.
+• Limit alcoholic drinks.
+Whether it’s wine at dinner or beer during the game, alcohol can exacerbate reflux.

-• Pass on deep frying your turkey.
-Fried foods are known to exacerbate GERD symptoms.
+• Pass on deep frying the turkey.
+Fried foods are known to trigger GERD symptoms.

-• Limit portion size.
-Eating large meals can trigger symptoms, so try smaller meals spread throughout the day.
+• Reduce portion sizes.
+Eating large meals can cause symptoms, so try smaller meals spread throughout the day.

-• Substitute water rather than soda.
-Caffeinated and carbonated beverages are both notorious heartburn aggravators.
+• Substitute water for soda.
+Caffeinated and carbonated beverages are notorious heartburn triggers.

 • Watch the desserts.
-Chocolate might be a favorite, but it often bothers people with GERD.
+Chocolate might be a favorite, but it often worsens GERD.

 • Skip the after-dinner mint.
-Peppermint is another heartburn irritant.
+Peppermint is another common heartburn irritant.

 • Give yourself time to digest.
 Physical exertion after a meal can lead to reflux.

 • Stay awake!
-While the turkey might make you sleepy, fight the urge to take a nap.
-Laying down within two hours after eating can cause GERD symptoms to flare up.
+While the turkey may make you sleepy, avoid lying down within two hours after eating, because this can trigger GERD symptoms.

 • Talk to your doctor.
-An accurate diagnosis is the first step to receiving the most effective treatment.
+An accurate diagnosis is the first step in receiving the most effective treatment.

-If you are someone who suffers from chronic heartburn, indigestion, or acid reflux, you can enjoy the feast without the consequences of GERD with treatments that go beyond over-the-counter medications to resolve GERD for good.
+If you suffer from chronic heartburn, indigestion, or acid reflux, effective treatments beyond over-the-counter medications can help you enjoy the feast without the discomfort of GERD and provide lasting relief by resolving the condition for good.

 About the Partnership Between UT Health Austin and Ascension Seton